miriyusifli/Notes/Java/README.md

 ## Polymorphism
 Polymorphism (from Greek, meaning “many forms”) is a feature that allows one interface to be used for a general class of actions.

+There are two types of polymorphism in Java: compile time polymorphism and run time polymorphism in java.

+### Static polymorphism (or compile-time polymorphism)
+The methods use the same name but the parameter varies.
+This represents the static polymorphism.
+This polymorphism is resolved during the compiler time and is achieved through the method overloading.

+### Dynamic Polymorphism (or run time polymorphism in Java)
+In this form of polymorphism in java, the compiler doesn’t determine the method to be executed.
+It’s the Java Virtual Machine (JVM) that performs the process at the run time.
+Dynamic polymorphism refers to the process when a call to an overridden process is resolved at the run time.
+The reference variable of a superclass calls the overridden method.
+The methods that are implemented by both the subclass and the superclass provide different functionality while sharing the same name.

 ## Compiling the Program
 The Java bytecode is the intermediate representation of your program that contains instructions the Java Virtual Machine will execute.